OpenFuturePlatform/open-api-docs/docs/OPEN-API.md

-encryptedData | String  | Private key encrypted with OPEN SDK orderCurrency | String  | Product currency, how it seen in eCommerce product page orderId | String  | Product ID
+encryptedData | String  | Private key encrypted with OPEN SDK orderCurrency | String  | Product currency, how it seen in eCommerce product page orderId | String  | Product ID blockchainType | String  | Which blockchain networks address associated with address | String  | Address that is being imported to the Open Platform metadata | Object  | Additional metadata attached to webhook body

 ### Import general wallet
 > To import existing wallet associated with an order use this code: